Sidney McCall

 Sidney McCall (March 8, 1865 – January 11, 1954), born Mary McNeill, later Mary McNeil Fenollosa, was an American novelist and poet.
 Several of her novels were adapted into films.

 Biography

 McCall was born Mary McNeill (later dropping one of the l's) in Wilcox County, Alabama, to William Stoddard McNeill, a Confederate Army lieutenant from Mobile, Alabama, and Laura Sibley.
 McCall was the oldest of five children.

-At the age of 18 she married Ludolph Chester who died two years later.
-She later married Ledyard Scott in Tokyo.
-However, the marriage was not a happy one and she divorced Scott and returned to the United States in 1892.
-In 1895 she married Ernest Fenollosa, an American art historian of Japanese art, professor of philosophy and political economy.
+At the age of 18 she married Ludolph Chester who died two years later, leaving her with an infant child.
+She received a proposal of marriage from W. Ledyard Scott, a former suitor then serving as a professor of English and Latin at Zoshikwan College in Kagoshima, Japan.
+After sailing to Tokyo, she married Scott in 1890.
+However, the marriage was not a happy one and in 1892, she divorced Scott and returned to the United States, now with two children.

+In 1895 while working at the Asian art division of the Boston Museum of Fine Arts, she became an assistant to Ernest Fenollosa, a renowned American expert on Japanese art and culture.
+The two became romantically involved, and Fenollosa’s wife divorced him over the affair, causing a social scandal in Boston and his subsequent dismissal from his post at the MFA.
+Forced to leave his post at the museum, Fenollosa moved with Mary to New York, but the couple returned to Japan in 1897 following a long honeymoon cruise.